IDENTIFICATION OF NEED

 Quality First Teaching is used to target children’s specific needs which include using lesson plans with clear differentiation and the identification of any children with additional needs highlighted.
 Class provision maps outline additional provisions for individual children or groups.
 In most instances, interventions are carried out by the teaching assistants who have received specific training in order to carry out the provision.
 If external agencies are involved then the class teacher and teaching assistant will discuss the child’s progress and review the child’s targets appropriately.

-Our inclusion leader at The Oaks Primary School is Mrs Samantha Winton, contact via the school office: firstname.lastname@example.org.
+Our inclusion leader at The Oaks Primary School is Mrs Tonna, contact via the school office: firstname.lastname@example.org.